 (And hey, a bit of luck would be nice too.)

-Unfortunately with Becca and I being on this side of the computer, and you guys on that side, we can’t come do that pile of laundry that’s eating the top of your washing machine, or watch your kids so you can write (and frankly, I don’t know that you want me looking after your kids, mwah-ha-ha), but…we do have ears.
+Unfortunately with Becca and me on this side of the computer and you guys on that side, we can’t help with the pile of laundry eating the top of your washing machine, or watch your kids so you can write (and frankly, I don’t know that you want me looking after your kids, mwah-ha-ha), but…we do have ears.
 We’re listening.

 And while Becca and I have still so much to learn, in the last few years, we’ve also acquired some potentially useful experience.
 Maybe some of it can help you.

-- We’ve written and self-published five books that have gone on to sell nearly 200,000 copies combined (English only).
+- We’ve written and self-published eight books that have sold over 500,000 copies.
 Now we didn’t do this through ads, or by using Kindle Unlimited, or offering free downloads or using services like BookBub, so we don’t have experience with those things.
 But, we’re happy to talk about what we did do, and what worked/what didn’t.

 - We’ve started several businesses in this time, and so have worked with lawyers to hammer out operation agreements and set up banking and accounting for each.
 We’ve re-branded ourselves and then trademarked that brand.
 We’ve created non-book products and copyrighted those products.